 Remember traffic and parking

-Many people walk to see Christmas lights in their local area but even more will drive past on their tour of the Xmas Lights Trail.
+Many people walk to see Christmas lights in their local area but even more will drive past on their tour of the Synergy Xmas Lights Trail.
 You might want to get advice from your local council on how they might help with traffic management, especially if your house is on a main road.

 Wherever you live, speak with your neighbours beforehand to let them know there might be more traffic than usual in the lead-up to Christmas.

-Each night before your lights get switched on and visitors arrive, make sure your mobile phone has plenty of battery and keep a list of emergency numbers handy.
+Each night before your lights are switched on and your visitors arrive, make sure your mobile phone has plenty of battery and keep a list of emergency numbers handy.
 You might like to keep a basic first aid kit, some hand sanitiser, basic cleaning supplies and decoration repair kit nearby, just in case.